cncf/devstats.archive/README.md

 `structure.rb` script is used to create Postgres database schema.
 It gets connection details from environmental variables and falls back to some defaults.

-Alternatively You can use `structure.sql` to create database structure.

 Defaults are:
 - Database host: environment variable PG_HOST or `localhost`
 - Database port: PG_PORT or 5432